ali-rantakari/peg-markdown-highlight/README.md

 - Helper classes for syntax highlighting `NSTextView`s in Cocoa applications.
 - A simple example on how to highlight a `GtkTextView` in a GTK+ application.
 - A simple example on how to highlight a `QTextEdit` in a Qt application.
+- A parser for stylesheets that define syntax highlighting styles

 _Copyright 2011 Ali Rantakari_ -- <http://hasseg.org>